dangoldin/blog.dangoldin.com/_posts/2016-05-22-analyzing-imdb-data-actors-vs-actresses.md

   <li class="span8">
     <div class="thumbnail">
       <img src="{{ IMG_PATH }}year-age.png" alt="Average age over time" />
-      <p>The previous chart examined the distribution across the entire date range but we can see how this shift occured over time.
+      <p>The previous chart examined the distribution across the entire date range but we can see how this shift occurred over time.
 Before the 1940's actors and actresses were much closer in age.
 Another interesting point is that both actors and actresses have been getting older on average.
 One theory is that this is a function of the movie industry being new at the beginning of the 20th century with very few actors and actresses at the start that have aged along with the industry.
 Another reason may be lack of accurate data prior to the 1940s in the IMDB dataset which skews the results toward more recently-born actors and actresses.</p>
     </div>
   </li>

   <li class="span8">
     <div class="thumbnail">
       <img src="{{ IMG_PATH }}year-age-min-100.png" alt="Average age over time (at least 100 movies)" />
       <p>Similar to the above but focused on actors and actresses that have appeared in at least 100 movies.
-The goal here was eliminate some of the noise and focus on the high volume actors and actresss.
+The goal here was eliminate some of the noise and focus on the high volume actors and actress.
 This tells a similar story to the previous chart.</p>
     </div>
   </li>